The following post is taken from the work of Peter Fleming, Founder of The Pellin Institute.

 “The motion of emotion is like the swing of a pendulum.
 If the pendulum swings high it will then swing low and even when the pendulum is in the centre, still and calm, it has within it the energy to oscillate back and forth if it is moved.
 Similar processes are present in emotions.
 Even when we are calm we can quickly be touched off to swing either to the high side or to the low slide.”

-I can be calm, centred in the middle of the pendulum and friends, whom I have not seen for some years, unexpectedly arrive.
-In the surprise and pleasure of seeing them and sharing news and gossip with them I can quickly become emotionally high, voluble, happy, enthusiastic.
+One can be calm, centred in the middle of the pendulum and for example :- unexpectedly friends arrive.
+In the surprise and pleasure of seeing them and sharing news with them I can quickly become emotionally high, voluble, happy, enthusiastic.
 For most of us, social occasions are accompanied by pendulum swings.
 To use another example: I am driving my car, my emotions are relatively stable and quiet, what we will be calling tolerable and I am involved in an accident.
 My emotions swing high with anger, fear, perhaps guilt and embarrassment.
 This swing is about what happens to my feelings, not what appears to be happening.
 I may look calm and yet be very upset, or appear to be very angry and in fact my emotions are still, I am fairly calm.

 The low of the pendulum is the result of a depletion of physical and emotional.
 You can feel low after a strenuous game of tennis, a swim a long car drive and these can be lows that are in what I call a tolerable area of the low side of the pendulum.
 Here we can get low without being hurt because we re close to the strength of our calm.